 He would remain friends with Whistler, whom he met by chance in Europe.
 One day, the story goes, Weir was copying a painting by Velazquez in the National Gallery in London.
 He “became conscious of a man walking up and down, up and down past his easel, looking at his work.
 Finally he was heard to murmur, “Not bad – not bad at all!”

 Anna died in 1892, and Weir married her sister Ella the same year.
 The marriage brought him another farm in Windham, Conn.
-He was generous to people who suffered misfortune, raising money through painting exhibitions for people who lost their jobs in the Panic of 1893.
+He generously helped people who suffered misfortune, raising money through painting exhibitions for people who lost their jobs in the Panic of 1893.